 You should also ask what the hospital policy is on food and drink during labor when you do your hospital tour.
 It helps to know what kind of potential situations you may be facing so you can avoid stress-inducing encounters during labor.

 The potential conflict between a laboring mother’s needs for nourishment and her care provider or hospital protocol comes from the days when general anesthesia was standard for hospital births.
 There was a very real danger of a mom “aspirating”, meaning that food or drink the mom had consumed before labor would be regurgitated and accidently enter the trachea and lungs, creating a life-threatening condition to mother and baby.
 [See reference 1]

-It is likely that you will only be allowed ice chips if you opt for an epidural.
-The chance of needing general anesthesia is now within the realm of possibility since some moms and babies “crash” after the epidural dose is dispensed.
+In the past, it was likely that you would only be allowed ice chips if you opted for an epidural.
+The chance of needing general anesthesia was within the realm of possibility since some moms and babies “crash” after the epidural dose is dispensed.
 As with all labor interventions, you don’t know how you will react until it’s administered.
 Although it’s a small percentage of women that have life-threatening complications, the prospect of the drugs dropping your heart rate, blood pressure or respiration to dangerously low levels exists once they are in your bloodstream.
 In the instance of a “crash”, you would need general anesthesia to perform an emergency cesarean to save your or your baby’s life, thus your nourishment options become limited to ice.

 Eating and Drinking During Labor